ijager/angular2-meteor-quick-setup-guide/README.md

 ## Packages

-Inside the project we first have to remove blaze and add the angular2-meteor compilers and runtime
+Inside the project we first have to remove blaze and add the angular2-meteor compilers and runtime.
 ````
 meteor remove blaze-html-templates
 meteor add angular2-compilers barbatus:angular2-runtime
 ````

-Next we add the angular2-meteor, the @angular and the latest meteor-node-stubs npm packages
+Next we add the angular2-meteor, the @angular and the latest meteor-node-stubs npm packages.
 ````
 meteor npm install --save angular2-meteor angular2-meteor-auto-bootstrap angular2-meteor-polyfills
 meteor npm install --save @angular/compiler @angular/core @angular/common
 meteor npm install --save meteor-node-stubs
 ````
-After this do another meteor npm install to check if everything from package.json has been installed
+After this do another meteor npm install to check if everything from package.json has been installed.
 ````
 meteor npm install
 ````